sam-adam/s3-archiver/README.md

 # s3-archiver
-Archive files in Amazon S3 to zip in parallel
+Very fast files archive in Amazon S3 to zip in parallel

 # License